Break-Ben/BarnyardTrainer/README.md

 ## Known Issues
 + The first-person mode is currently incomplete
 + Invulnerability only works on foot
-+ The speedometer is not 100% accurate - it fluctuates above/below the actual speed
++ The speedometer fluctuates above/below the actual speed

 Special thanks to [InfiniteC0re](https://github.com/InfiniteC0re) for discovering the built-in cheats and registry hacks, and [AdventureT](https://github.com/AdventureT) for his tool that helped with discovering some memory addresses!